 In April, an agent saw my Twitter pitch and asked me for a full.
 In less than a month, I had an offer of representation.

 And then… nothing.

-Global pandemic struck and I think my agent just didn’t handle it very well.
-There were enthusiastic emails and chats about developmental edits and line edits and submission packages, but those things never materialized.
-I’ve never received her editorial letter, never got any constructive feedback.
-My manuscript got no attention and no opportunities to get published.
+Global pandemic struck and I think the agent just didn’t handle it very well.
+There were enthusiastic emails and chats about future plans, but those things never materialized.
+In the end, I got no agent and my manuscript got no attention and no opportunities to get published.

 But the manuscript is still here, complete and polished.
 I just need to gather the courage to go back to querying.
 Wish me luck.